JonathanDn/vue-stars-rating/README.md

 # vue-dynamic-star-rating
 ## A Highly Customizable, easy-to-use elegant stars rating component (similar to Google Play)

-Feedback would be much appreciated, questions, suggestions, issues are more than welcome.

 For a walkthrough blogpost about how I implemented this component you can head to my *[medium post](https://medium.com/@yonatandoron/star-rating-make-svg-great-again-d4ce4731347e)*

 ###### Demo